madlambda/nash/README.md

 Nash is a system shell that attempts to be more safe and give more power to user.
 It's safe in the sense of it's far more hard to shoot yourself in the foot.
-It gives power to the user in the sense that you really can use `nash` to script deploys taking advantage of namespaces (on linux and on plan9 soon) in an idiomatic way.
+It gives power to user in the sense that you really can use `nash` to script deploys taking advantage of namespaces (on linux and on plan9 soon) in an idiomatic way.